 - Head on over to Pooh’s Hunny Hunt in the standby line

-- Enjoy a leisurely lunch right after the parade at the Queen of Hearts Banquet Hall.
-Get yourself an Unbirthday Cake, and watch your head!
+- Enjoy a leisurely lunch right after the parade at the Queen of Hearts Banquet Hall, Camp Woodchuck Kitchen, or Hungry Bear Restaurant

-- Get in line for a character greeting at the entrance to the park.
-You never know who you will run into!
+- Get in line for a character greeting at the entrance to the park

 - Hop aboard the Pirates of the Caribbean in Adventureland (near the World Bazaar).